Femtoscopy of $DN$ and $\bar{D}N$ systems: Results

-We now present the correlation functions for charged particles, obtained using the scattering lengths from this work and compare them with those obtained using the scattering lengths from previous studies, as discussed earlier.
-In all cases, we have used the LL approximation with Coulomb interaction of Eq.~(\ref{eq:CLLC}), employing a source radius of $r_0=1~ \rm{fm}$, and a vanishing scattering range.
-We have checked in the $\bar{D}N$ case that the effect of the scattering range in the LL formula is negligible.
+We now present the correlation functions for charged particle pairs, using the LL approximation with Coulomb interaction of Eq.~(\ref{eq:CLLC}) and employing a source radius of $r_0=1~ \rm{fm}$.
+Since the aim is to present a comparison of our results with those obtained for the interaction models of previous studies, which only provide information on the scattering length, our results are obtained setting the scattering range to zero.
+We have checked that, in the $\bar{D}N$ case, the effect of the scattering range in the LL formula is negligible.

 The correlation functions for the purely $I=1$ $D^+p$ system are shown in Fig.~\ref{fig:CLLD+Comparacion}.
 The repulsive effect caused by the Coulomb interaction, leading to a correlation function below one, dominates the correlation function, although some differences can be appreciated between the models.
 The negative sign of the scattering length simulates a repulsive interaction in the majority of models, reducing further the correlation function with respect the the Coulomb only contribution.
 As mentioned before, the model of Ref.~\cite{Garcia-Recio:2008rjt} presents a positive scattering length, hence an attractive interaction, leading to a higher correlation function compared to the other models and reaching values larger than one for a certain range of momenta.
+The scattering lengths in~\cite{SAKAI2020135623}, in particular the large value of the $I=1$ channel, produce a correlation function peaked around $k =30$ MeV and above one, signalling the strong coupling of two near-threshold bound states found in that reference, identified to a possible two-pole structure of the $\Sigma_c(2800)$ state.